JohnSilentHill/Python-Code-Practice/update_log.md

 > Added the choice function standardisation to the item usage actions.
 Before now, they were just a generic input prompts.

+## 07.09.25

+> Added coolness values for beer brands.
+Easily copiable and configurable for any future items now.

 ## To-do:
 > Add compatability for choosing brands from the store.
 Currently it is generic and you select a brand when using the item, but later I want brands to show separately in your inventory.